Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 Single-Page Applications (SPAs) mainly benefit during initial page loads.
 Speculation rules can be implemented either within an HTML `<script>` tag or via a "speculation-rules" response header.

-**Pre-rendering** allows browsers to prefetch, render, and load a page in an invisible tab, including all subresources and JavaScript.
+**Pre-rendering** allows browsers to pre-fetch, render, and load a page in an invisible tab, including all subresources and JavaScript.
 This makes future navigations to the pre-rendered page nearly instantaneous since the browser activates the hidden tab rather than reloading the page from scratch.

-**Prefetching** on the other hand allows browsers to download the response body of referenced pages without fetching subresources, improving load times when users navigate to those pages.
+**Pre-fetching** on the other hand allows browsers to download the response body of referenced pages without fetching subresources, improving load times when users navigate to those pages.
 This method is more efficient than older approaches like `<link rel="prefetch">` or `fetch()` with low priority, as it supports cross-site navigation and avoids being blocked by `Cache-Control` headers.